 The Vietnam Cashew Association (Vinacas) has just received a petition from Tin Mai Company (a Vinacas member) regarding a suspected fraud case in cashew nut export.

 Specifically, Tin Mai Company signed a contract to sell cashew nuts to Bab Al Rehab Foodstuff Trading LLC, headquartered in Al Nahda, Dubai, United Arab Emirates (UAE).
-The direct trader was Mr. Naeem Chaudhry.
+The direct trader is Mr. Naeem Chaudhry.

 The customer paid 15% of the goods in advance, then Tin Mai Company delivered the goods.
 On June 24, the goods arrived at Jebel Ali port, UAE.
 The goods were picked up and returned to the empty container on June 27, but Tin Mai Company has not yet received the payment of the remaining 85% of the value of the shipment.

-The seller's bank, Sacombank, sent 2 telegrams (Swift) to the buyer's bank, Ajman Bank PJSC - Sheikh Zayed Road Dubai Branch, requesting payment and return of the documents, but they were not fulfilled.
+The seller's bank, Sacombank , sent 2 telegrams (Swift) to the buyer's bank, Ajman Bank PJSC - Sheikh Zayed Road Dubai Branch, requesting payment and return of the documents, but they were not fulfilled.

-Through the company's inspection, the shipment documents were handed over by DHL to a security officer of Ajman Bank PJSC - Sheikh Zayed Road Dubai Branch - but it is not known where the documents went afterwards.
+Through the company's inspection, the shipment documents were handed over by DHL to a security officer of Ajman Bank PJSC - Sheikh Zayed Road Dubai Branch - but it is not known where the documents went afterward.
 The shipping company said that the unit had delivered the goods when it had all the required documents.

-In April 2023, A Vinacas enterprise had 5 containers of cashew nuts exported by the Mostaganem Port Customs, Algeria auctioned off without notice.
+In April 2023, A Vinacas company had 5 containers of cashew nuts exported by the Mostaganem Port Customs, Algeria auctioned off without notice.
 The total value of the shipment was about 466,900 USD (nearly 11 billion VND).
 The reason was that the customer of the Vietnamese company, Eurl ATS Food Company (Algeria), could not complete customs clearance procedures because the company had been included in the list of commercial fraud enterprises by the Algerian Ministry of Commerce since June 2022.

-Previously, in March 2022, 5 Vietnamese cashew exporting enterprises also lost control of 36 containers of goods, worth more than 7 million USD, with 36 sets of original documents attached at an Italian port.
+Previously, in March 2022, five Vietnamese cashew exporting enterprises also lost control of 36 containers of goods, worth more than 7 million USD, with 36 sets of original documents attached at an Italian port.

 Source